 The Tennessee River 600, which began in 1997 as a pleasure event for personal watercraft (PWC) enthusiasts, has now evolved into an annual event with participants representing as many as 20 states and Canada.
 The participants raise money benefiting two children’s hospitals and the Tennessee Wildlife Resources Agency (TWRA).
-Funds raised from participants and sponsors are divided equally among The Children’s Hospital, Birmingham, AL; and Tennessee Wildlife Resources Agency.
-We are proud to have raised a total of $‭300,973 for these wonderful organizations.
+Funds raised from participants and sponsors were divided equally among The Children’s Hospital, Birmingham, AL; and Tennessee Wildlife Resources Agency.
+We are proud to have raised a total of $300,973 for these wonderful organizations.
 The Children’s Hospital, Birmingham, AL is a member of the Children’s Miracle Network Hospitals, an alliance of premier hospitals for children and one of the world’s leading children’s charities working to save and improve the lives of millions of children.
 The TWRA is an organization dedicated to the preservation, conservation, and enhancement of Tennessee’s outdoors, including fostering the safe use of the state’s waters.
 The event is also designed to promote Tennessee tourism and water safety, as well as to portray PWC’s in a positive light.
 The Tennessee River 600 is the longest running organized personal watercraft event in the United States.

 Families and support crew travel by land and meet riders at the overnight stops.
 Events are planned for participants at each stop, and sightseeing is a priority.
 In the past, the event has been fortunate to have doctors, emergency medical technicians (EMT’s), mechanics, and other professionals riding the river to assist with any health issues or watercraft failures.
 Past participants have included a dog riding with his master, an 82-year-old man from Alabama, and a 4-year-old boy accompanied by his dad.